It's important to visit your GP if you think you or your child may have lactose intolerance, as the symptoms can be similar to other conditions.

-You should visit your GP if you think that you have lactose intolerance.
-Before visiting your GP, keep a diary of what you eat and drink, and what symptoms you experience.
+Before seeing your GP, keep a diary of what you eat and drink, and what symptoms you experience.
 Tell your GP if you notice any patterns, or if there are any foods that you seem particularly sensitive to.

 Your GP may suggest that you try removing lactose from your diet for two weeks to see if it helps to relieve your symptoms.
-This will confirm that you are lactose intolerant.
+This will provide further evidence that you are lactose intolerant.

 Hydrogen breath test

-If, after about an hour, your breath contains a large amount of hydrogen (more than 20 ppm above your baseline) it is likely that you are lactose intolerant.
-The baseline is the amount of hydrogen that is present in your breath before drinking the lactose solution.
+If your breath contains a large amount of hydrogen (more than 20 ppm above your baseline) after consuming the lactose solution, it is likely that you are lactose intolerant.
+This is because lactose intolerance can cause the bacteria in the colon (large intestine) to produce more hydrogen than normal.

 Lactose tolerance test